msqr/tidbits/tidbits/trunk/defs/docs/release/README.bin.txt

 FIRST-TIME DATABASE SETUP =============================================

-  After creating the database for the first time, you must run some SQL scripts to create the TidBits database tables.
+  After creating the database for the first time, you must run some SQL scripts to create the Tidbits database tables.

   POSTGRES ------------------------------------------------------------